coreybutler/mdns/README.md

+# DO NOT USE THIS MODULE

+This is just an experimental project.
+I have no plans to support it.

 # MDNS

 This is a Cordova 3.3 plugin to support mDNS/ZeroConf/Bonjour.
 It is designed specifically for the NGN development toolkit